Galena Summit is one of the highest paved roads of ID

 How long is the road to Galena Summit in Idaho?

-Tucked away in the Sawtooth National Recreation Area of the Sawtooth National Forest, the road to the summit is totally paved with a few turns and pretty steep in parts.
+The road to the summit is entirely paved with a few turns and is pretty steep in parts.
 It’s called State Highway 75 (Sawtooth Scenic Byway).
-The pass is 125km (78.0 miles) long running north-south from Stanley, a town in Custer County, to Bellevue, a city in Blaine County in the central part of the state.
+The pass is 125km (78.0 miles) long, running north-south from Stanley, a town in Custer County, to Bellevue, a city in Blaine County in the central part of the state.

 When was the road to Galena Summit in Idaho built?

-Located in central Idaho, the first road through Galena Summit was completed in 1881 to serve the mines located at Vienna and Sawtooth City near present day Smiley Creek.
+Located in central Idaho, the first road through Galena Summit was completed in 1881 to serve the mines located at Vienna and Sawtooth City near present-day Smiley Creek.
 Portions of the old road can still be seen today.
-The pass is named after Galena, a mineral.

 Is the road to Galena Summit in Idaho open?